 As your legal counsel, our firm will be there to advocate passionately and skillfully for your rights in court—no matter where you live.

 Texas Military Divorce

-- The state that the service person is currently stationed
+- The State that the service person is currently stationed

-- The state that the spouse currently resides
+- The State that the spouse currently resides

-- The state that the serviceperson claims residence
+- The State that the serviceperson claims residence

-Although military divorces can be difficult and complicated for all parties involved, a veteran military divorce attorney can help you resolve all of your child support, child custody, and financial issues.
+Although military divorces can be complicated for all parties involved, a veteran military divorce attorney can help you resolve all of your child support, child custody, and financial issues.
 As a military serviceperson, your parental rights should be protected.

-With the right legal representation, you can protect your future and your legal rights to your children, even if you are currently serving abroad.
+With the proper legal representation, you can protect your future and your legal rights to your children, even if you are currently serving abroad.
 Please visit our detailed section on military divorce and military child custody.

 Talk to us.
 Call: (281) 810-9760 to schedule a free consultation with a divorce lawyer.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"